• Skip to main content

 As with Old Town, this neighbourhood takes you back in time.
 The winding streets are lined with old buildings and open up to small public squares surrounded by little cafes and shops.

-It’s another walkable neighbourhood with lots of opportunities for shopping and dining.
+Like Old Town, Niederdorf is a walkable neighbourhood with lots of opportunities for shopping and dining.

-Niederdorf also sits between Old Town and Seefeld.
+Niederdorf sits between Old Town and Seefeld.
 You can walk a few blocks south to reach the lakeside attractions or cross the river to reach the historic churches in the city centre.

 Recommended hotels in Niederdorf